sisshiki1969/ruruby/README.md

 % cargo run
 ```

 There are some useful options for analysis and development.
-Use `feature` flag of cargo.
+Use `features` flag of cargo.

 ### `trace` option: bytecode trace execution